manuelbrgr/wedding-rsvp/src/pages/location/index.en.md

       🚌&nbsp; You can take a <a href="https://www.flixbus.com/" target="_blank">FlixBus</a> all the way down to Siena.
 ---

 For those of you who stay with us in the Villas, the check in is on Friday, 9th of September from 16:00 and the check out is on Monday, 12th of September until 10:00.
-Also, if you need to be fetched from the railway station let us know and we can arrange it.
+Also, if you need to be picked up from the railway station let us know and we can arrange it.